Liam - Aged 9

 Each Sunday lesson starts at either 9am or 12pm depending on the tide.
 You'll receive an email about the timing of next week's lesson, and this will also be posted on the club facebook page.

 Suggested age for children learning to sail is 9 years and up, and weight 35kgs minimum.
-If you have any queries about this please get in touch, we would be delighted to discuss.
+It is a requirement that all course participants are able to swim at least 50 meters in light clothing whilst wearing a buoyancy aid.
+A 50m swimming test is part of the L1 course, and must be completed in order to pass.
+If you have any queries about the above please get in touch, we would be delighted to discuss.

 Level 3 takes sailors up a notch, teaching racing, tactics and the finer points of sailing.
 Also held on Sundays with our racing squad.